Dream Therapy

 Dreams are window in our soul.
 Dreams are the medium through which our Subconscious and Unconscious mind communicates with us.
 It brings up our shadows and traits that need to be healed and sometimes it also tells us also tells us what is in store for us, in the future.
 Warns us about things we are overlooking in our everyday life.
 Often when a past life is ready for healing, it surfaces in our dreamscape.
 Unresolved trauma, hidden secrets and passive side show up as well.

-Though the question remains why would the Subconscious and the Unconscious go to such an elaborate lengths to show us something?
+However, the question remains why would the Subconscious and the Unconscious go to such elaborate lengths to show us something?
 The simple answer would be so that it can bypass our critical filters, we block ourselves from seeing or knowing our truth.
 Focussing largely on the ills of the world around and in people around us, thus missing the point.
-We suit our world view to our ego and seldom with our soul.
-That is why, dreams can be a powerful medium to tune in to our Inner wisdom, and bypass our ego blind spots.
+We suit our worldview to our ego and seldom with our soul.
+That is why, dreams can be a powerful medium to tune in to our Inner wisdom and bypass our ego blind spots.

 What are Dreams?